The Unofficial Start of Summer

 Today is Memorial Day in the US.
 For many of us, the holiday marks the unofficial start to summer.
 It’s become a time for backyard BBQs, parades, and a big ‘ol serving of Americana.
 Unfortunately, sometimes lost in planning out our three-day-weekends is the real reason we celebrate the day.

-Here is a quick look back at the history of Memorial Day in case you need a reminder about why we observe this solemn holiday.
+Why do we celebrate Memorial Day?
+Here is a quick look back at the history of this solemn holiday.

 Memorial Day has its origins in the American Civil War.
 When the war ended in the Spring of 1865, hundreds of thousands of soldiers had lost their lives.
 To remember and honor these fallen soldiers, Americans in various cities and towns began holding springtime tributes.
 Residents would visit their local cemeteries to recite prayers and to decorate Union and Confederate graves with flowers.